mmphego/mmphego.github.io/_posts/2018-11-28-How-to-create-a-GitHub-pull-requests-from-the-CLI.md

     bash -c "git push -q &"
     }
 ```
-The function `commiter` above does three things:
+The function `committer` above does three things:
 -   `git add -f "$1"`;
-    -  This command updates the index using the current content found in the working tree, to prepare the content
-   staged for the next commit.
+    -  This command updates the index using the current content found in the working tree, to prepare the content staged for the next commit.
 - `git commit -nm"$2"`;
-    - Stores the current contents of the index in a new commit along with a log message from the user describing
-   the changes, if no `message` is supplied, `Updated <filename>` is used as a commit message.
+    - Stores the current contents of the index in a new commit along with a log message from the user describing the changes, if no `message` is supplied, `Updated <filename>` is used as a commit message.
 - `bash -c "git push -q &"`;
     -    Updates remote reference using local references quietly in the background.